-What’s a visit to The Mother City without a trip (or two) into the winelands?
+What’s a visit to The Mother City without a trip (or two) into the Cape Winelands?
 Known for their spectacular beauty and incredible wines, many of them now offer even more to delight the taste buds – cheeses, olives, charcuterie, to name a few.
-Here, we’ve hand-picked a small selection of them to help you decide on your routes.
+Here, we’ve hand-picked a small selection of top Cape wine farms to help you decide on your routes.

 Established in the 1600’s by Simon van der Stel, Groot Constantia is the Grand Old Lady of wine farms in Cape Town itself.
 Steeped in history and splendid, it has ancient oaks, rolling vineyards, beautiful Cape Dutch architecture and a view across to False Bay.